 Basic earnings per common share amounts are calculated using the weighted average number of common shares outstanding for the period.
 Diluted earnings per common share amounts are calculated using the weighted average number of common shares outstanding plus the additional dilution for all potentially dilutive securities, such as nonvested restricted stock and stock options.
-During loss periods, diluted loss per share amounts are based on the weighted average number of common stock equivalents would be antidilutive.
+During loss periods, diluted loss per share amounts are based on the weighted average number of common shares outstanding because the inclusion of common stock equivalents would be antidilutive.